wordofwarning/wordofwarning.org/current/2016-worksahead/index.md

 <a href="http://twitter.com/afreenaazaria" target="_blank">@afreenaazaria</a>

 **Lucy McCormick**
 "I have cast myself as God in a large scale biblical re-enactment, performed via pop ballads and performance art with the help of two backing dancers.
-I was partly inspired to create this work by an ongoing interest in the Quaker belief in 'God' as one's own moral conscience — that of 'God in everyone'.<br>The piece is also an exercise in casting myself as the Ultimate Man, allow-ing for my interests and frustrations in gender politics and feminist discourse."
+I was partly inspired to create this work by an ongoing interest in the Quaker belief in 'God' as one's own moral conscience — that of 'God in everyone'.<br>The piece is also an exercise in casting myself as the Ultimate Man, allowing for my interests and frustrations in gender politics and feminist discourse."
 <a href="http://twitter.com/lucy_muck" target="_blank">@lucy_muck</a>

 **Top Joe**